karlave14/Programming_2-1/subprogram3.md

 To spare ourselves from this problem we insist on two things happening.
 First, every recursive function must have a base case.
 A base case is a simple subproblem that we are trying to solve that doesn’t require recursion.
 We must write some code that checks for the simple problem and simply returns the answer in that case.
 The second rule of recursive functions requires them to call themselves on some simpler or smaller subproblem.
 In some way each recursive call should take a step toward the base case of the problem.
 If each recursive call advances toward the base case then by the mathematical principle of induction we can conclude the function will work for all values on which the function is defined!
 The trick is not to think about this too hard.
 The recursive case is often referred to as the inductive case.

+Generally, we talk about two types of recursive functions but they are the same in essence.

+* **Direct**: They are functions that call themselves
+* **Indirect**: They are functions that call other functions, that eventually call the initial function again.

 #### Steps to write any recursive function
 1. Decide what the function is named, what arguments are passed to it, and what the function should return.
 2. At least one of the arguments must get smaller each time.
 Most of the time it is only one argument getting smaller.
 Decide which one that will be.